5j9/r3l3453/README.rst

-`r3l3453` is a small project that I use for semi-automating release cycle on a few projects of mine.
+`r3l3453` is a small project that I use for semi-automating the release cycle on a few projects of mine.
+It expects the project to have a very specific configuration that I personally prefer, and therefore may not be suitable for other's projects.

 In short what it does is as follows: